microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/SchedulingPoint.md

 Provides a set of static methods for declaring points in the execution where interleavings between operations should be explored during testing.

-Provides a set of static methods for declaring points in the execution where interleavings between operations should be explored during testing.

 ```csharp
 public static class SchedulingPoint
 ```